flaviusb/talks/vm/intro.md

 Generally they are only so-so for building the string processing side.
 Polymorphic Row Types are basically the apotheosis of the good bits of this, and they require relatively few, relatively simple primitives to build.

+Stability through 'deep time'
+Even just stability through short periods of time
+I have written a number of languages - the very first one that was used in production was a language called Atomish, that was like a compatible superset of a language called Ioke.
+I wrote it because Oracle released a patch level release for the JDK, which Ioke ran on top of, and then Ioke stopped working forever.
+The patch notes for the release were (paraphrasing) 'minor changes', but they broke a lot of unrelated stuff.
+The original author of Ioke had moved on to other projects, and was uninterested in getting it working again; I spent something like a month on it, but I could never get it to the point where I could get even the low level diagnostics working, and it was a monster of a project.
+So, it ended up being easier to write a new, similar language, and just port my entire companies codebase to that.

+I wrote Atomish in Scala; my last commits to it were in 2014.
+It could still build and run as of late 2016; but I am not confident it would even build now.
+The Atomish spec was informal, huge, and very messy.
+The semantics were defined by the reference (and only) implementation, which can't even be built anymore.
+A lot of the acceptance tests were proprietary company code, which is still locked up somewhere.
+So, what do?

+The impermanence of things
+Even if your stuff 'keeps working', the dependencies may not.
+Even if the dependencies do, changes in them may change the behavior of your program.

+Languages are pretty big.
+I have worked on lots of projects; 'real' programming languages are gigantic (in terms of behavioural area).

+So, things rot.

 More prior art
 - The Interpreter Tower, Kuro/Shiro, Intercession etc
 - Metatracing VMs